Skip to main content

 How to use it

-Best practices for building on Woz
+Best Practices for Building on Woz

-2. Use Plan Mode for anything complex, Build Mode for quick fixes
+2. Use Plan Mode for complex work

 3. Review the plan before approving it

-4. Use Select Elements or Screenshot to Chat instead of describing where things are
+4. Use Select Elements or Screenshot to Chat

 5. Be specific in your prompts

-Vague prompts get vague results.
-Instead of “make it look better,” try “increase the font size of the card title and add more spacing between cards.”
+Increase the font size of the card title and add more spacing between cards.

 6. Make one change at a time

-Ready to build?
+Ready to Build?